 It’s been said musicians don’t have insurance—they host benefits.
-It was the tough truth in this quip that led Red Dirt musicians and fans to begin an organization to serve music people in times of need.
-Soon after the Red Dirt Relief Fund was granted 501(c)3 non-profit status in 2012, it became clear it couldn’t just serve Red Dirt musicians, but would need to cover the entire musician community of Oklahoma.
-Today, any person living in Oklahoma who has worked in the business of making music for at least 5 years is eligible for aid.
+It was the tough truth in this quip that led Red Dirt musicians and fans to create an Oklahoma music safety net in 2012 they called Red Dirt Relief Fund.
+Soon after RDRF was granted 501(c)3 non-profit status, it became clear it couldn’t just serve Red Dirt musicians but would need to serve the entire community of music industry professionals in Oklahoma.
+Today, any person living in Oklahoma who has worked in the music industry for at least 5 years is eligible for aid.